ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 # The PoE Chaos Recipe Enhancer

-This App fetches data from PoE servers and shows which items you need to pick up for the Chaos Recipe.
-Optionally it manipulates your loot filter, so you can go full brain-dead while farming!
+This app fetches your stash data from the PoE servers and shows which items you need to pick up for the chaos recipe.
+Optionally, it can also manipulate your loot filter, so you can go full brain-dead while farming!
 While selling your stuff it shows you what items to put in your inventory in which order.
 No more using your brain at all!
+Great for some quick and easy chaos, specifically during league starts!

-For Feedback or Bug Reports spam this [discord](https://discord.gg/KgVsUdSSrR) or open an Issue on github.
+For Feedback or Bug Reports spam this [discord](https://discord.gg/KgVsUdSSrR) or [open an Issue on GitHub](https://github.com/kosace/EnhancePoEApp/issues/new) (and please include as much detail as possible, with screenshots of your settings if you can!).

-#### Current Version 1.3.1
+#### Current Version 1.3.2 (February 4th, 2022; Pre-PoE 3.17)

 This product isn't affiliated with or endorsed by Grinding Gear Games in any way.

-For details on changes, check the Change Log at the bottom of this site.
+For details on changes, check out the CHANGELOG.md file, alternatively, every new version of the app has a copy of the changes included in that release.

 ## Support